agonbar/Arduino_Lcd_Monitor/README.md

 ![](http://i789.photobucket.com/albums/yy180/aaronkable/ArduinoCoreTemp.png)

-this is my Com String Parser + lcd display for CoreTemp
+This is a fork to try integrating afterburner in this monitor, as well as a graphical lcd

 Versions
 --------
-	6-7-13
-	- Added Binaries

-    9-9-12
-    - Initial Commit. will build from here
+	25-04-2014
+	- Initial fork and set-up for my likes.